 Cybercrime is on the rise, and while this shouldn’t stop you from utilizing online resources, it should certainly encourage you to step up your IT security.

-Here is a collection of the most up-to-date cyber crime and cyber security stats for 2019 to give you the current state of what’s happening in the cyber security world.
+Here is a collection of the most up-to-date cyber crime and cyber security statistics for 2019 to give you the current state of what’s happening in the cyber security world.

 In 2019 IoT (Internet of Things) devices will become major targets for malware attacks